Indian Estate Planning Intern Program

 Students who are summer interns with the Project gain unique legal training in a specialized area of the law.
 Interns also obtain the invaluable experiences of living within tribal communities while working directly with clients who are preparing their end of life documents.
 This project seamlessly intersects with the social justice mission of the School of Law.
 For more information, please read what former law students interns had to say.

-Please submit: (i) cover letter, (ii) resume, (iii) unofficial transcript, (iv) 3 references, and (v) an 8-10 page writing sample to: Guadalupe Ceballos at email@example.com or the address listed below:
+Please submit: (i) cover letter, (ii) resume, (iii) unofficial transcript, and (iv) 3 references to: Guadalupe Ceballos at email@example.com or the address listed below: